FEBRUARY 16, 2023

-Market Expectations for 2022: Look Closer at Determining Factors!
+Market Expectations For 2023: Look Closer At Determining Factors

 1. Inflation Consequences

-No matter what your wish is, inflation sets a backdrop for your business course.
-Even if your product or your flow of clients seems loose in touch with the inflation rate itself, you definitely cannot underestimate how inflation influences your portfolio.
-For instance, if one thinks of the financial services sphere in this regard, the most tangible market volatility is usually felt by the central banks who need to regulate their supply and cost sides accordingly.
-Moreover, inflation also matters much when it comes to bonds, reducing the purchasing value of cash and raising the cost of goods simultaneously.
+Inflation can set a backdrop on your business course.
+Even if your product or your flow of clients seems loose in touch with the inflation rate itself, in reality it’s hard to underestimate the impact it has on your business one way or another.
+For instance, in the fintech domain, the central banks feel the most as they need to regulate their supplies and costs accordingly.
+Moreover, inflation also matters much when it comes to reducing the purchasing value of cash and raising the cost of goods simultaneously.

 2. Stocks Ownership by Big Five Tech

-Though stocks are more resilient to inflation fluctuations than bonds, it’s not the reason to mellow out too soon.
-Instead, let’s clarify what’s meant by the big 5 techs.
-To put it simply, these are 5 leaders that share global dominance in the stocks market.
-We’re particularly talking about Facebook, Apple, Netflix, Alphabet, and Amazon.
-Today they’re cutting the delicious big chunk of S&P 500 (22.9%) and the Nasdaq 100 (41%).
-But do you clearly see what this dominance is about?
+The five leaders that share global dominance in the stock market are Facebook, Apple, Netflix, Alphabet, and Amazon.
+They’re cutting the delicious big chunk of the S&P 500 (22.9%) and the Nasdaq 100 (41%), even after staff reduction in Meta recently.
+But do you see what this dominance is about?

 4. Common Prosperity Principle

-Even if you consider yourself far away from politics or simply disinterested in it, don’t make a snap decision by undermining the weight of this factor.
+Even if you consider yourself far away from politics or simply disinterested in it, don’t make a snap decision by undermining the weight of this factor as an IT owner.
 The political objectives inevitably affect the market, whatever narrow niche for starting your business you’ll choose.
-At the end of 2021, the most prominent ideological trend to sneak up on businesses was common prosperity or internal circulation.
-As a matter of fact, this principle takes birth from China but continues to conquer all other parts of the globe.
-Its gist lays in achieving global growth by means of social equality and diminishing the wealth gap.
+At the end of 2021, prosperity or internal circulation was the most prominent ideological trend to sneak up on business.
+This principle originates from China but continues to conquer all other parts of the globe.
+Its gist lies in achieving global growth by utilizing social equality and diminishing the wealth gap.

-Consequently, the way the businesses are governed is also subject to changes: banning of illegal incomes, stricter taxation prescription, charity and donations encouragement.
-A bright example of this principle in action is Tencent Holdings, which have confirmed their readiness to invest $15.47bn in common social well-being.
+Consequently, the supervision of the businesses is also subject to changes: illegal income banning, stricter taxation prescription, and charity and donations encouragement.
+An excellent example of this principle is Tencent Holdings, which has confirmed its readiness to invest $15.47bn in common social well-being.
 The other social game-changer is the shared ecological sustainability that is now massively supported by modern tech companies.
 Are you ready to belong to this high aim too?

 5. Execution Risk

-Though you could be more obsessed with the market risk to your business before, today the execution risk brings a new concern to business owners seeking the idea of a successful investment.
-In 2022, this factor is expected to set down roots even deeper, especially when we take the private equity deals.
+Though you might’ve given the market risk more attention in the past, today’s execution risk brings a new concern to business owners seeking a successful investment.
+In 2023, this factor can root deeper, especially when we take private equity deals.

-In short, the private equity market is characterised by high valuations, starting from a venture and ending with a buyout.
-The reason for its popularity stems from peers public trading and dependence on historical returns of assets.
-This explains why the bid in capital fundraising for private equity is projected to increase by $330bn till the end of the year.
-In particular, within this funding, the most lucrative private equity investment destinations include energy, microfinance, and financial services, whereas housing, infrastructure, education, and others follow the lead.
+In short, the private equity market is characterized by high valuations, starting from a venture and ending with a buyout.
+Its popularity stems from peers’ public trading and dependence on the return on investment.
+It explains why the bid in capital fundraising for private equity increased by $380bn by the end of 2022.
+In particular, the most lucrative private equity investment vectors include energy, microfinance, and financial services, whereas housing, infrastructure, education, and others follow the lead.
 Hence, if your business relates to one of these industries, consider the execution risk more carefully.

 6. Digital Transformation

-According to the recent Europen Union report, a digital transformation strategy gets in the top-3 adoptions by the SMEs in reply to the COVID-19 wind of change.
-Why so?
-There are 2 main progress drivers: the structural redesign of the business model and the development of the new products.
-In both cases, the zest for automation turns digital transformation into the leverage for the marketing upgrade, able to comply with the customers’ needs on a more profound level.
-The illustrative case is brought by AI, which has attracted $68bn of the world corporate investment in 2020 and is expected to keep working further in asset management, trading, portfolio optimization, etc.
+Our experts assess there are two main progress drivers: the structural redesign of the business model and the development of the new products.
+In both cases, the zest for automation turns digital transformation into leverage for the marketing upgrade, able to comply with the customers’ needs more profoundly.
+The illustrative case is brought by AI, which, according to McKinsey and Company, attracted 52% of surveyed companies to devote 5% of their budget to AI.
+The number is expected to grow to more than 60% in the coming three years.

-However, let DashDevs be blunt, digital transformation doesn’t always coincide with the well-thought regulatory governance, in which the European companies still dominate.
-Thus, it’s because of legal ambiguity, the realization of the digital transformation plan is unequally distributed among the regions.
+However, let DashDevs be blunt.
+Digital transformation doesn’t always coincide with the well-thought regulatory governance, in which European companies still dominate.
+So, because of legal ambiguity, the realization of the digital transformation plan is unequally distributed among the regions.

 7. Data Handling

-How does synthetic data usage sit with you?
-Do you believe in its anti-fraud mighty to deal with privacy violations?
-Well, that’s the promising instrument in the financial services and insurance firms that allows identifying the threat of money laundering with the help of AI techniques.
-Again AI… But it’s almost impossible to imagine the IT business of 2022 that handles the issue of cybersecurity more effectively than AI does.
+Does data handling deal with privacy violations?
+It is a promising instrument in the financial services and insurance firms that allows for identifying the threat of money laundering with the help of AI techniques.

-In addition, don’t ignore the fact that contemporary users get more suspicious about personal data disclosure.
-That’s why the VPNs or even false information for registration at the new service are frequently used by the current customers.
-The statistics testify to this phenomenon: 63% of UK consumers daily resort to VPN apps or other security tools.
-The US shows a similar behaviour pattern — 53%, while the most cautious European users are in Spain (36%), Germany (29%), and France (21%).
-Does it all mean that the investment in IT products should be consistent with the users’ attitude to data collection?
-No question!
+It gets hard to underestimate the rising concern that contemporary users get about personal data disclosure.
+It is why customers frequently use VPNs or false information for registration at the new service.
+The statistics only prove this phenomenon: 63% of UK consumers daily resort to VPN apps or other security tools.
+The US shows a similar behavior pattern — 53%, while the most cautious European users are in Spain (36%), Germany (29%), and France (21%).
+So, the main rule of investing for business owners in 2023 is to ensure your investments are consistent with the users’ attitude to data handling.

 8. Agile vs. Managers

-Agile implementation, DevOps evolution, and remote or hybrid work models are the obvious indicators of an organisation’s workflow restructuring.
+Agile implementation, DevOps evolution, and remote or hybrid work models are the obvious indicators of an organization’s workflow restructuring.
 One of the tangible consequences of this change is the reconsidered role of the manager.
-From this time on, the corporate teams will require fewer management positions as the advanced work operation significantly diminishes the need for the traditional team leads.
+From then on, the corporate teams will require fewer management teams as the advanced work operation significantly diminishes the need for traditional team leads.

-Would this title disappear?
-Not exactly.
-But regarding that 62% of teams already rely on self-service in 2021, brace yourself for lesser control on managers’ part.
-Meanwhile, even now this approach proves its efficacy by speeding up IT processes and reducing the product development life cycle, which is surely a benefit for your future investment.
+Now, it wouldn’t make the position disappear, but considering that 62% of teams already relied on self-service in 2021, brace yourself for lesser control on the managers’ part.
+Meanwhile, even now, this approach proves its efficacy by speeding up IT processes and reducing the product development life cycle, which is surely a benefit for your future investment goals.

 Finally, here comes the moment when the businesses have gone for redesigning the sales pipeline and the attitude towards the poor-fit customers.
-If earlier the companies were ready to clutch at straws for retaining every prospect, further on the focus on the quality of product-customer match would be minded more carefully.
-This is done after realising the costs for this hanging on with the respect to profits obtained.
+If earlier, the companies were ready to clutch at straws to retain every prospect, further on the focus on the product-customer match quality would be minded more carefully.
+This is crucial since the costs for this hang on with the respect to profits obtained.

 10. Modular Business Focus